-As shown in figure 1, the total number of publications increased from 1988 to 2022.
-The examined timeframe was categorized into three distinct stages: the initial stage spanning from 1988 to 1995, the second stage encompassing the years from 1996 to 2010, and the third stage comprising from 2011 to 2022.
-The first period is characterized by the rapid growth of the publications' number (from 3 publications in 1988 to 94 publications in 1995).
-The period from 1996 to 2010 had a progressive development, while the third period showed an explosive growth because the total number of publications (18,636) was higher than that from the two previous periods combined (7,357).
+As shown in figure 1, the total number of publications increased since 1988 to 2022.
+The examined timeframe can be categorized into three distinct stages: the initial stage spanning from 1988 to 1995, the second stage encompassing the years from 1996 to 2010, and the third stage extending from 2011 to 2022.
+The first period is characterized by the rapid growth in the number of publications, this number grew from 3 publications in 1988 to 94 publications in 1995.
+The period from 1996 to 2010 had a progressive development, while the third period shows an explosive growth because the total number of publications (18,636) is higher than in the two previous periods combined (7357).